openthread/ot-commissioner/src/app/cli/README.md

 All commands are synchronous, which means the command will not return until success, an error occurs, or a time out.

-To abort a command, send signal `Interrupt` to OT Commissioner, which is `CTRL + C` for a Linux machine.
+To cancel a command, send signal `Interrupt` to OT Commissioner, which is `CTRL + C` for a Linux machine.

 ### Help